- What are the top IELTS FAQs among test takers in Korea?

 Unless you are a special needs test taker and can provide medical proof that you are unable to sit for a particular section (for example, a mute test taker who is unable to take the speaking test), you will not receive a Test Report Form (TRF) listing your scores if you do not sit for all four sections.

 The type of IELTS test you take depends on the requirements of the institution where you will use the score.
-If you going to pursue an undergraduate or postgraduate degree and are applying to a Tier 4 Highly Trusted Sponsor, you will normally be required to take IELTS Academic.
+If you going to pursue an undergraduate or postgraduate degree and are applying to the schools listed as a Highly Trusted Sponsor, you will normally be required to take IELTS Academic.
 Only if you plan to study below degree level, foundational, pre-sessional or language courses in the UK would you normally need to take IELTS for UKVI.
 If you are in doubt, it is best to contact the institution you are applying to check their requirements.

 More FAQs answered by Doctor IELTS

 IELTS scores can only be used for studying in the UK

 IELTS, accepted by 11,000 organisations in 140 countries including the UK, US, Canada, Australia, New Zealand etc., is the world’s most recognised English language proficiency test.
 Not only is it accepted in the UK, it is also accepted in many other English-speaking countries and for purposes of study, work and migration.
 IELTS is the ideal choice for a multi-destination application.

 This is not true.
 Over 3,400 US universities, including all Ivy League institutions, recognise IELTS.
 95% and 99% of the top 200 US universities accept IELTS as part of their undergraduate and postgraduate programme application respectively.^ In fact, 83% of admissions officers in the US recommend IELTS as reliable evidence of English language proficiency.*

 Taking a computer-based test is better as I will lose marks for poor handwriting.